genesis-community/bosh-genesis-kit/MANUAL.md

 - `vsphere:password` - The password for authenticating to your vCenter server.

+#### Deploying to STACKIT: `stackit`

+To deploy a BOSH director onto a STACKIT (Open Telekom Cloud) virtualization cluster, activate the `stackit` feature and provide the following parameters:

+  - `stackit_auth_url` - The full URL to the STACKIT authentication backend.
+    **Required**

+  - `stackit_region` - What region to deploy the BOSH director to.  **Required**

+  - `stackit_ssh_key` - The name of the SSH key to use when provisioning virtual machines.
+This key will be placed on the VMs, allowing operators to troubleshoot them.
+    **Required**

+  - `stackit_default_security_groups` - A list of security groups to apply to BOSH-deployed VMs by default.
+    **Required**

+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

+  - `stackit_network_id` - The UUID of the STACKIT Network to deploy the management BOSH director into.
+    **Required**

+  - `stackit_flavor` - The STACKIT flavor to use for the management BOSH director VM.
+    **Required**

+  - `stackit_az` - The availability zone to deploy the management BOSH director VM into.
+    **Required**

+The following secrets will be pulled from the vault:

+  - `stackit/creds:username`  - The STACKIT username.
+  - `stackit/creds:password` - The password for the STACKIT username.
+  - `stackit/creds:project` - The name of the STACKIT project under which to create the VMs.
+  - `stackit/creds:domain` - The name of the STACKIT domain to use.

 #### Deploying to Bosh Warden Containers: `warden`

-To deploy a BOSH director in a "BOSH-Lite" configuration using Warden containers for its deployment, use the `warden` feature.  **NOTE:** the `warden` feature does not support `proto` deployments at this time.
+To deploy a BOSH director in a "BOSH-Lite" configuration using Warden containers for its deployment, use the `warden` feature.  **NOTE:** the `warden` feature does not support management BOSH deployments (via `bosh create-env`) at this time.

+## Blobstore Configuration Options

 ### Amazon S3: `s3-blobstore` and `s3-blobstore-iam-instance-profile`